|

 menu-driven scripts (mention select loops/menus).

-advanced I/O redirection techniques.
+Advanced I/O redirection techniques.

-(Optional: Working with shell arrays, lists.)
+Working with shell arrays, lists.

-Customizing output with tput.
+Customizing output with tput .

 Creating progress bars.